What is an IoT Ecosystem & What are it’s Key Elements?

 4. Gateways

 IoT Gateway is a physical or virtual platform that mediates between IoT devices and the cloud.
+The IoT gateway can be considered pretty important in an IoT ecosystem.

 There are several main functions of IoT gateways: